Terms & Conditions

 (o) Privacy Law means (i) as applicable in Australia, the Privacy Act 1988 (Cth), and (ii) as applicable in the United Kingdom, the Data Protection Act 1998, and (iii) as applicable in the European Union, the General Data Protection Regulation (GDPR) from 25 May 2018.

-(p) Program means any health, fitness or nutrition program including CleverGuts, iFast-12, The Fast 800 and The Blood Sugar Diet (or any other similar program the Company may offer from time-to-time), and may consist of:
+(p) Program means any health, fitness or nutrition program including CleverGuts, iFast-12, The Fast 800 online programme and The Blood Sugar Diet (or any other similar program the Company may offer from time-to-time), and may consist of:

 i Online Services;